-FAU receives a $21 million Promise Neighborhoods Grant, the largest grant FAU has received to date
+FAU receives a $21 million Promise Neighborhoods Grant

 On Jan.
-23, the U.S. Dept. of Education’s Promise Neighborhoods chose Florida Atlantic University to receive a $21 million grant, which is the largest grant that the university has ever received, according to a press release from FAU.
+23, Broward College chose to donate $21 million to FAU from a $30 million grant gifted to them from the U.S. Dept. of Education’s Promise Neighborhoods program, according to Joe Donzelli, senior director for communication at Broward College.
+This grant is the largest the University has ever received, according to a press release from FAU.

 Florida Atlantic University was chosen to receive the grant in order to expand the Broward Unlimited Potential (UP), a program launched by Broward College in 2018 that provides community members over the age of 18 with skills-based courses and certifications for free.